v-rajagt/IntuneDocs/intune/apps/app-configuration-policies-outlook-smime.md

 ms.collection: M365-identity-device-management
 ---

-# Configure S/MIME for Outlook on iOS devices
+# Configure S/MIME for Outlook for iOS

 Secure/Multipurpose Internet Mail Extensions (S/MIME) provides an added layer of security for email sent to and from an Exchange ActiveSync (EAS) account.
 [Microsoft Outlook](https://aka.ms/omsmime) can utilize S/MIME to allow users to encrypt both outgoing messages and attachments, ensuring that only the intended recipient can read and access message content when using Office 365 accounts.
 Users can also digitally sign a message, which allows the recipients to both verify the identity of the sender and confirm that the message hasn't been tampered with.
 This capability is possible by utilizing certificates.
 For more information, see [Understanding S/MIME](https://docs.microsoft.com/previous-versions/tn-archive/aa995740(v=exchg.65)?redirectedfrom=MSDN).

 > [!NOTE]
 > This topic describes how to deploy trusted root certificates via [Microsoft Endpoint Manager](https://go.microsoft.com/fwlink/?linkid=2109431).
 Microsoft Endpoint Manager is a single, integrated endpoint management platform for managing all your endpoints.
-This admin center integrates ConfigMgr and Microsoft Intune.
+This Microsoft Endpoint Manager admin center integrates ConfigMgr and Microsoft Intune.

 ## About message encryption
 Users can send encrypted message to people in their organization and people outside their organization if they have the public portion of the encryption certificates.
 Private keys associated with the encryption certificates should always be protected and secured by the recipient of the encrypted message.
 The private key of the encryption certificate is used to decrypt the message by the recipient.